fungos/blog/content/dolphin-deep-dive.md

 (upower:6427): UPower-WARNING **: 22:22:36.230: Cannot connect to upowerd: Error calling StartServiceByName for org.freedesktop.UPower: Failed to activate service 'org.freedesktop.UPower': timed out (service_start_timeout=25000ms)
 ```

 Sure.
-So _upowerd_ daemon is unreachable for some reason.
+So the _upowerd_ daemon is unreachable for some reason.
 If we ask _systemd_ to start it:

 ```bash
 ➜  ~ sudo systemctl start upower